Solar Power Incentives and Rebates

 State Tax Incentive and Rebate Programs

 The adoption of solar energy is being encouraged across the United States through the use of state-governed programs.
-Listed below are the most important types of rebates on offer.
+Listed below are the most important types of incentives offered in Massachusetts.
 Do note that incentives change often.

 Property Tax Exemption